 - A short letter from the internship supervisor (with contact information) confirming that the student actually has an internship placement.

 - A budget listing anticipated travel/rent expenses for the summer.
 The budget must disclose whether the student will be receiving compensation from any sources and, if so, in what amounts.

 Please bring these materials (enclosed in an envelope) to the Associate Director, Michael Rhee, in E-903 by Friday, April 12, 2019, by 4:00 pm.

 - Please do not e-mail the materials to him.

-- If you dropped off your materials into his inbox, please send him an e-mail message to confirm that he received your information packet.
+- Then send him an e-mail message to confirm that he had received your information packet.